foodfight/showz/ideas.md

 * Adam Jacob: origins of Chef, founding of Opscode
 * Chris Brown: Opscode CTO, Amazon, Microsoft, road map
 * Anthony Goddard Chef @ Woods Hole
-* Leandro Reox and/or Alejandro Comisario to talk about Mercado Libre
-* Joyent - talk about SmartOS, Illumos, and their infrastructure
+* Joyent - talk about SmartOS, Illumos, and their infrastructure - ben rockwood
+* Bryan Cantrill on SmartOS and Illumos
 * Filesystems
 * Backup
-* Illumos
 * [Mark Imbriaco](http://twitter.com/markimbriaco], VP, Technical Ops at @LivingSocial.
+* Boyd Hemphill - Database Eye for the DevOps Guy, what sysadmins should know about databases
+* Mitchell Hashimoto Vagrant
+* Patrick Debois DevOps Days, Veewee, etc.
+* R.I.
+Penaar to talk about MCollective
+* anyone from Heroku, Rightscale or Engine Yard who can talk about Chef in their PaaS
+* Dan Nemec on application management w/ Chef
+* Tod Hoff, the guy who runs highscalability.com

 Delicacies
 ==========

-* librarian w/ yfeldblum DONE
 * foodcritic
 * graphite and graphing
 * logstash